 In December 2019, Congress passed the Setting Every Community Up for Retirement Enhancement – the SECURE Act – which focused on retirement planning, including increasing the RMD age from 70 1/2 to 72.
 By pushing back the RMD start date, the SECURE Act provides additional time to allow your retirement accounts to grow without exhausting funds via distribution and taxes.
 Read more on Ameriprise.com or connect with your Ameriprise advisor to help you understand what this new legislation means for you, including how it impacts you if you are already taking RMDs.

 In addition to these changes to RMD, there are a few tax-related considerations for retirement planning.
 Talk with your tax and financial advisors about whether any of these five actions could benefit you.

-1. Convert taxable assets to a Roth IRA
+1. Converting taxable assets to a Roth IRA

 The tax rate on long-term capital gains — assets held beyond one year — is based on your taxable income.
-If you have stocks, mutual funds, bonds or other taxable investments, it may make sense to sell appreciated long-term investments while you’re in a lower tax bracket.
-Some, or all, of net long-term capital gain may qualify for 0 percent tax note for lower income taxpayers.
+If you have stocks, mutual funds, bonds or other taxable investments, it may make sense to sell appreciated long-term investments while your taxable income is lower.
+Some, or all, of net long-term capital gains may be taxable at the 0 percent capital gains tax rate if your taxable income lower income falls below the threshold.
 Talk to your tax professional to see if this applies to you.